-Whereas this is a difficult route as far as way-finding and sometimes terrain go, I think people can make it a whole lot more difficult for themselves if they are following the wrong track.
+Whereas this is a difficult route as far as way-finding and sometimes terrain go, I think people can make it a whole lot more difficult for themselves if they are following the wrong track, obsessing over GPS rather than ground and terrain.
 I have done this, and imagine if one chose the wrong track over and over, they might decide the Hayduke is super tough.
 It’s not.
 There is trail nearly the entire way.

 Yep.
 Trail nearly the entire way.
 When you are not walking roads or washes, you are either walking trail or desire path (wikipedia definition).
 If you keep your eyes peeled and think outside the box (try thinking like a cow), you will find these paths everywhere.
 They are often elegant and nearly always expeditious.
 This year when I hiked the Hayduke, I was six sections in before I found my first true “bushwhack.”
 (This is of course because selective amnesia allows me to forget Saddle Canyon.)
 Yes, the trail goes STRAIGHT UP and STRAIGHT DOWN sometimes, but it is still a cut path.